The Framework

 Executive Summary

 The framework also aligns with the goals of Malaysia Digital Economy Blueprint (MyDIGITAL) by promoting inclusivity, ensuring security, and fostering digital growth.
-Our modular approach allows for scalability and customization, empowering users to build the services they need while keeping control over their data.
+This modular approach allows for scalability and customization, empowering users to build the services they need while keeping control over their data.

 Introduction